These are some of the most common questions that new patients have about acupuncture. If you have additional questions, don’t hesitate to contact us!

 Do you take insurance?

-We are in-network providers with CareFirst, Cigna, United Healthcare, and the VA Community Care Network.
-Click the button below to enter your insurance information, and we will contact you within 3 days with details of your acupuncture coverage.Verify Your Insurance
+We are in-network providers with CareFirst, Aetna, United Healthcare, and the VA Community Care Network.

 If you do not have in-network coverage, many insurance companies cover acupuncture and will reimburse you for services rendered by out-of-network providers.
 At your request, we can provide all paperwork necessary to submit to your insurance company for reimbursement.
 Additionally, acupuncture is generally an eligible expense with an FSA (Flexible Spending Account), HSA (Health Savings Account), or HRA (Health Reimbursement Account).